Roadmap Visualizations That Your Stakeholders Will Love

 Teams will use different roadmap structures and visualizations according to their industry, style of work, organizational structure, and other influential factors.

 For example, a team with very linear processes, such as a company producing physical goods, will typically opt for a timeline based roadmap.
-Here’s an example of a roadmap built in Visor, using a two-way integration with Jira:

 Agile teams typically use either a scrum or Kanban based roadmap.
-In a scrum roadmap, work is broken down into sprints, milestones, and releases.
+In a scrum roadmap, work is broken down into sprints, roadmap milestones, and releases.
 These are often grouped into functional areas, such as features, operations, design, and so on.

-A scrum roadmap created in Visor’s Kanban board view
+A scrum roadmap built in Visor

 Kanban and other board-based roadmaps are hugely popular across a wide range of disciplines.
 Many product and development teams utilize them for roadmapping.
 They provide a visual, tactile, digestible way to see the status of tasks and progress them from stage to stage.